Florida senator fights back over nude images stolen from her

 Book is taking action as only a legislator can.
 While the pain came rushing back, so did her spirit to fight, and she's seeking a new law to try to prevent others from being victimized.

-The bill sponsored by Book, a Democrat, gets its first committee hearing Tuesday.
-It would strengthen Florida's revenge porn law by making it a felony to steal sexually explicit images from someone's phone or other digital devices.
+The bill sponsored by Book, a Democrat, got its first committee hearing Tuesday.
+It would strengthen Florida's revenge porn law by making it a felony to buy, sell or trade stolen sexually explicit images from someone's phone or other digital devices.
 It would also make disseminating altered or created sexually explicit images, known as deepfakes, a felony.

 Book vented her anger in the phone interview with the AP Monday night as she described the international trade and sale of images stolen from people without their knowledge.
 She cursed loudly at times, and sometimes choked back tears.
 She called it a sick, perverted subculture that pays more for images of celebrities and elected officials, but which also victimizes women who aren't well known.

-Note: This story has been corrected.
-Book said an investigation showed her images were online as early as 2020.